Asiana Airlines Flight 733

-Asiana Airlines Flight 733 (OZ733, AAR733, registration HL7229) was a domestic Asiana Airlines passenger flight from Seoul-Gimpo International Airport (SEL at the time, now GMP) to Mokpo Airport (MPK), South Korea.
-The Boeing 737 crashed on July 26, 1993, in the Hwawon area of Haenam County, South Jeolla Province.
+Asiana Airlines Flight 733 was a domestic Asiana Airlines passenger flight from Seoul-Gimpo International Airport to Mokpo Airport, South Korea.
+The Boeing 737-500 operating the flight crashed on 26 July 1993, in the Hwawon area of Haenam County, South Jeolla Province.
 The cause of the accident was determined to be pilot error leading to controlled flight into terrain.
-68 of the 116 passengers and crew on board were killed.
+68 of the 116 passengers and crew members on board were killed.
+The crash resulted in the first hull loss of a 737-500.

 Background

 Aircraft

-The aircraft was a Boeing 737-5L9, which made its maiden flight on June 14, 1990.
-The aircraft was delivered to Maersk Air on June 26 the same year (with registration OY-MAB).
-The aircraft was then leased to Asiana Airlines on November 26, 1992.
+The aircraft involved was a Boeing 737-5L9, MSN 24805, registered as HL7229, was manufactured by Boeing Commercial Airplanes in 1990.
+It had logged approximately 7301 airframe hours and 5707 takeoff and landing cycles.
+It was equipped with two CFM International CFM56-3B1 engines.

+On approach to Mokpo the aircraft struck Mount Ungeo, which is 1050 ft high, at an altitude of 800 ft.
+Mokpo Airport was not equipped with any precision approaches; it was only equipped with a VOR/DME.